 Dutch ovens are a great choice for slow-cooking easy chili con carne.
 They’re heavy, but they distribute the heat evenly and keep it inside to cook the chili slowly over time.
 Without drying out it will simmer until thickened by reducing some of the liquid content from all those juicy vegetables!

 One of the most popular dishes to make in a dutch oven is macaroni and cheese.
 It’s easy, delicious, and feeds many people at once!

 If you’re looking for a lasagna recipe that’s easy to prepare and delicious, this one-pot Dutch oven lasagna is perfect.

 9. Dutch Oven Beef Stew

 The recipe for Dutch oven beef stew is a comforting dish that you’ll want to make over and over again.
-The 2-hour long cooking time in the oven ensures it’s tender, while retaining all of its thick, hearty flavor.
+The 2-hour long cooking time in the oven ensures it’s tender while retaining all of its thick, hearty flavors.

 10. Dutch Oven Beef Stroganoff

 Beef Stroganoff was always a favorite of mine growing up.
 This hearty dutch oven version is even better!

 Rice can be streamed on the stovetop for an easy meal but there’s nothing like cooking your own delicious version in a dutch oven.